moonmaster9000/specdown/README.markdown

 It comes with a `specdown` command.
 Try running it.
 Doesn't matter where.

-## Usage
+## Tutorial

+The quickest way to learn specdown is to develop a simply ruby library with it.
+This tutorial should take about 10 minutes.
+Feel free to skip to the specdown command line reference at the end of this README.

-Let's develop a README for a simple todo list library.
+Let's develop a simple todo list library.
 We'll be using [github-flavored](http://github.github.com/github-flavored-markdown/) markdown for all of our specdown.

 We'll start by describing our library: